10 principles of ESOL teaching

 I teach my learners how to copy notes from the whiteboard (the same as they are laid out on the board), which worksheets to keep for further reference and which ones they can use once for practice and chuck in the bin later.
 I encourage them to use vocabulary notebooks and encourage them to take graded readers out of the library.
 I also teach them the look, say, cover, write, check method to practise their spelling at home and give them homework every lesson.

 ESOL classes are multicultural.
 I can have ten or more nationalities in a room at one time so it’s essential that they understand and respect each other.
 I often find that students who speak the same language or are from the same country sit together.
-At the start of each lesson, I take a minute to try to split up any cliques and encourage students to sit with someone different every day.
+At the start of each lesson, I take a minute to encourage students to sit with someone different every day.
+This gives everyone an opportunity to get to know each other.
 I also get them chatting about their cultures and beliefs and take them on class trips to places of worship of religions that they may not be familiar to them.

 I’ve also blogged about this before, but ESOL students are very lucky that their local area can be their classroom.
 The students that progress the most quickly are the ones that are out and about volunteering, working or attending a local club or community group.
 I like to use the K for Knowing local people and places lesson from my book, the A-Z of ESOL, when encouraging my learners to get involved.
 Students read some examples of activities in a local area before discussing what they might like to do and what opportunities are available in their local area.